ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/configurations.md

 title: Configurations
 permalink: /learn/tooling-guide/visual-studio-code-extension/configurations/
 active: configurations
-intro: The Ballerina extension provides a set of configurations to allow customisations as per your preferences.
+intro: The Ballerina extension provides a set of configurations to allow customizations as per your preferences.
 keywords: ballerina, visual studio code, vs code, extension, configurations
-description: The Ballerina extension provides a set of configurations to allow customisations as per your preferences.
+description: The Ballerina extension provides a set of configurations to allow customizations as per your preferences.
 redirect_from:
   - /learn/tooling-guide/vs-code-extension/configurations
   - /learn/tooling-guide/vs-code-extension/configurations